Top 5 Best Vlogging Cameras Under $300

 They are made for recording during the day, and specifically for situations that require a fish-eye lens.
 You cannot choose to stop using fish-eye with these cameras, and that’s a big deal if you plan to record all your vlogs with it.

-This is a type of camera that can achieve what others can’t, but it can’t also achieve what others can.
+This is a type of camera that can achieve what others can’t, but it can’t either achieve what others can.
 Don’t use it as a daily-vlog camera.

 Even though most good vlogging cameras are luggable and easy to carry around, some vloggers like to work from home, and you can give up some luggability for better quality video.
 This is what the Nikon COOLPIX B500 offers.